-For example, any flammable liquid which does not have its own individual UN Number is shipped under UN 1993 Flammable Liquid, N.O.S.
+For example, any flammable liquid which does not have its own individual UN Number nor any subsidiary hazard is shipped under UN 1993 Flammable Liquid, N.O.S.
 Similarly, any corrosive solid, which is also toxic, is shipped under UN 2923 Corrosive Solid, Toxic, N.O.S.
 Generic entries for products based on their chemical properties may also be used (e.g. UN 3271 ETHERS N.O.S or UN 1987 ALCOHOLS N.O.S.).